Where to exchange money in Prague and how much?

 Cash for cash only

-Many of my clients have also asked me if the exchange offices accept cards.
+Many of my clients also ask me if the exchange offices accept cards.
 So I rather mention it here as well: No, you need to bring the foreign cash and they will give you cash back.
 Many exchange offices don´t exchange coins, just bank notes.

 But no Scandinavian cash!